victornnamdii/URL-SHORTENER/README.md

 # URL-SHORTENER

 A simple url shortener built using Express.js, MongoDB, Redis and Bull.
+The main branch contains the url shortener built with MongoDB.
+The postgres branch contains the url shortener built with PostgreSQL.

 # Requirements